Brazilian Repatriation in Practice: Legal Challenges and Alternative Solutions with Anauene Dias Soares

 Dodd Hall 248 315 Portolo Plaza, Los Angeles

-The UCLA Department of Classics invites you to a talk by Professor Alex Dressler (University of Wisconsin-Madison) titled The Way and Its Poor: Bareness of Life in Roman Aesthetic Theory.
-The lecture will take place on Thursday, April 4 at 4:00 pm in Dodd 248 and will be followed by a reception.
+The Department of Classics invites you to a lecture by Professor Jinyu Liu (History, Emory) titled Labeling Ethnicities of Enslaved and Freed Individuals in the Early Roman Empire: Fluidity and Complexity.
+The event will take place on Monday, March 3 at 5:00 pm in Dodd 248 and will be followed by a reception.
+Please check...

 Fowler Museum A222 308 Charles E Young Dr N, Los Angeles, CA, United States